adsweet/OTU_analyses/README.md

-# OTU_analyses
-Scripts for OTU analyses
+# Scripts for OTU analyses
+Organized by project

+### Physconelloides_genomes
+OTU scripts for Sweet et al. in prep